 The Mexica made their city the capital of what we know as the Aztec empire, and it became the biggest city in the Americas – bigger than any European city at the time.
-Its streets, buildings and marketplaces were connected through an extensive canal system and surrounded by floating gardens that enabled crops to grow where they couldn’t on the island itself.
+Its streets, buildings and marketplaces were connected through an extensive canal system and surrounded by floating gardens where crops were grown.

 From the city, one could via a long bridge reach another island, with a temple where an Aztec mother goddess was worshiped.
 After the Spaniards came, Mary – mother of Jesus – made her apparition on that very spot and requested a church in her honor.
 That of course left the Spaniards no choice but to destroy the holy buildings of the Aztecs, build cathedrals with the stones and to convert the Indians (as they had called them) to Catholicism.

 That reasoning might not hold much water, but it had success.
 Mexico’s population is today highly religious and the basilica built over the old temple has become the most visited Catholic pilgrimage site in the world.

 The depiction of Mexico’s Maria contains characteristics accommodating indigenous religions, referring for example to the concepts of moon years and 52-year cycles.
 Maria was baptized “Our Lady of Guadalupe”, after a site in Spain where she had also appeared.
 The probably Arabic etymological origins of that name mean ‘hidden riverbed’ (وادي اللب): a meaning which proved prophetic.

 The lake was entirely drained and covered by city.
 It was the Spaniards’ final affirmation of their previous overcoming of the water to reach the New World.
 The valley where Mexico City lies in is nicknamed the Valley of the Damned – interpret that however you want.